Hoa-Lab/2020_Spindle-Root/README.md

-# Single nucleus RNA-sequencing using sample preservation methods enables characterization of rare spindle cell transcriptional profiles
+# Characterization of rare spindle and root cell transcriptional profiles in the stria vascularis of the adult mouse cochlea

 Publication:
 https://pubmed.ncbi.nlm.nih.gov/33093630/